microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetPackage.md

 ### -Command

-Specify the name of the command contained in the package.
-The command filters the results to packages that match this value.
+Specify the name of the command defined in the package manifest.

 ```yaml
 Type: System.String